 Important Note: Some thermostats for conventional systems use a connector labeled with a B for the common wire.
 If you have a wire connected to B and no connector labeled C, you may have a conventional system with a common wire.
 If your current thermostat’s connector labels are confusing, check your heating and cooling equipment.
 If you have a condenser unit that is a heat pump, it will usually say “Heat Pump” or “Package Unit.”
 For more information on B wires, see the article below.

-Once you’ve determined if the system is a heat pump or a conventional heating and cooling system, you’ll know which labels to use while installing Nest.
-If you’re still not sure, we recommend that you use our Check Compatibility tool or contact a Nest Certified professional for help.
+Once you’ve determined if the system is a heat pump or a conventional heating and cooling system, you’ll know which labels to use while installing your Nest Thermostat.
+If you’re still not sure, we recommend that you use our Check Compatibility tool or contact a Nest Certified Professional for help.